The best places to visit in Hawaii will wow you with their extraordinary beauty.

 Arguably the most distinctive landmark in Hawaii, Diamond Head, or Lē‘ahi, is located on the eastern edge of the Waikiki coast.
 The state monument is without a doubt one of the top places to visit in Hawaii!

-The hike to the summit of Diamond Head is considered one of Oahu’s best hikes, and is extremely popular.
+The Diamond Head Summit Trail is considered one of Oahu’s best hikes, and is extremely popular.
 Be sure to arrive early to beat the crowds!

 The moderately difficult trail has an elevation gain of about 560 feet and the round trip is about 1.6 miles.
 While much of the trail is volcanic tuff, there are some 200 steep steps at the top.